 America has had a lot of bad presidents, many mediocre ones, and a few great ones.
-As we continue with the endless spectacle that is the 2016 presidential campaign, we thought it might be interesting to do a brief review of a few of our past presidents, each leaders in their own ways; the good, the bad, and the ugly.
+Now that Donald Trump has been crowned king, we thought it might be interesting to do a brief review of a few of our past presidents, each leaders in their own ways; the good, the bad, and the ugly.

 President Trump is one of a kind, the first in the history of the United States to gain the presidency without having served in any elected office or the military.
 He won the election by attacking foreigners, both in terms of immigration and imports.
 Yet his wife is an immigrant from Slovenia and Melania Trump becomes only the second First Lady to be born outside the US, and the first since Louisa Adams became first lady in 1825.
 Trump’s election probably marks the biggest upset in the history of the presidency, as his opponent, Hillary Clinton, was better financed, better organized, and far more politically experienced.
 Trump is a rich Manhattan rich estate developer who somehow managed to establish a political base among the rural working class.
 Despite having insulted and alienated seemingly every voter base from traditional conservatives to women to Hispanics, he gained victory in the electoral college while losing the popular vote nationwide.

 Not a bad president in terms of policies, but such remarkably poor judgment with women.
 Trailed by sexual harassment and rape allegations into the White House, he managed to disrespect the most interesting job in the world by having sex with an intern while conducting official business.
 He should have been kicked out of office for his choice in women, if nothing else; the most powerful man in the world and he chooses an average looking bimbo like Monica Lewinsky?
 At least Kennedy had better looking mistresses.
 Possibly traumatized by having sex a few times with Hillary early in their marriage, leading him to see any other woman in the world as utterly irresistible.